OpenNebula/website/content/product/cluster_configuration/backup_system/veeam.md

 ## Volatile disk backups

-In order to backup volatile disks, you need to enable so in the OpenNebula virtual machine configuration by setting the ``BACKUP_VOLATILE`` parameter to ``YES``, otherwise the disk won't be listed in Veeam.
+To perform a backup of volatile disks, enable this functionality in the OpenNebula virtual machine configuration by setting the ``BACKUP_VOLATILE`` parameter to ``YES``, otherwise the disk won't be listed in Veeam.
 For more information regarding backups of volatile disks in OpenNebula please refer to the [backup documentation page]({{% relref "../../../product/virtual_machines_operation/virtual_machine_backups/operations.md" %}}).